 Best Car Camping Stove

-The major contender for the best car stove is the Coleman Triton.
+The major contender for the best car stove is the Coleman Cascade.
 Offering a large surface and significant fuel supply, this design gives you as much as 22,000 BTUs to sizzle up your steaks.
 Ideal for tailgating and drive-in campsites alike, this heavy-duty unit enables you to cook for medium-large groups with ease.
 It is not the best choice, however, if you need to carry it more than a few yards.

 By employing a tight, heavy lid and a sleek surface, it minimizes the mess and offers you the advantages of evenly spread heat for quick cooking.
 Critical for wilderness camping, the unit cleans easily making it great for multi-night purposes.
 In between uses, it folds flat and takes up very little space, easily slipping in amongst all the other camping gear.
 With a friendly price point, this option is an ideal choice for car and truck travel.
 Find it here.